 THE PRODUCT:

-Metal halide lamp fixtures are commonly used in industrial buildings and high-ceiling commercial applications such as gymnasiums and big-box retail stores.
-Metal halide lamps are also used in some low-ceiling applications and in street lights and other high-light-output applications.
+Metal halide lamp fixtures (MHLFs) were once commonly used in industrial buildings and high-ceiling commercial applications such as gymnasiums and big-box retail stores, as well as in some low-ceiling applications and in street lights and other high-light-output applications.
+However, metal halide lamps are increasingly being replaced by LEDs.

 THE STANDARD: